• Skip to primary navigation

 3. What excites you about working here?

 Ask the recruiter or manager how they feel about working at the institution.
 This will give you a clearer idea of the current dynamics.
-The answer you receive may disclose additional information that may contribute to your decision to accept the job.
+The answer you receive may disclose additional information contributing to your decision to accept the job.

 4. What type of medical record system will I be using?

 As a nurse, you probably haven’t used all the electronic medical record systems used by hospitals.
-Knowing the EMR system that you will use will enable you to research and learn about it before you start your nursing career.
+Knowing the EMR system you will use will enable you to research and learn about it before starting your nursing career.
 Your interest in this can also excite the hiring manager.

 5. What type of training do you provide your Nurses?